-- In a large bowl, whisk together the flour, brown sugar, baking powder, salt, and espresso powder.
-Cut in butter with a pastry blender until all pieces are pea-sized or smaller.
+- Combine dry ingredients: In a large bowl, whisk together the flour, brown sugar, espresso powder, baking powder, and salt.

-- Preheat oven to 400ºF.
+- Bake: Preheat oven to 400ºF and line a baking sheet with parchment paper or a silicone mat.
 Just before baking, slice dough into 8 equal triangles and spread apart on baking sheet.
-Bake for about 18 minutes, just until a toothpick inserted into the center of one of the scones comes out clean.
+Bake for about 18 minutes, until a toothpick inserted into the center of one of the scones comes out clean.
 Transfer to a wire rack to cool before glazing.

-*If you want to bake the scones more than a few hours after prepping the dough, take them out of the freezer after 1 hour, slice, return to freezer until firm, and transfer to a freezer-safe bag or container to store until ready to bake.
+- If you want to bake the scones more than a few hours after prepping the dough, take them out of the freezer after 1 hour, slice into 8 pieces as directed, and place on a half sheet pan.
+Return to freezer until firm, and then transfer to a freezer-safe bag or container to store until ready to bake (up to 6 months).
 Remove from freezer to thaw slightly while oven is preheating.
 Baking time may need to be increased; simply bake until a toothpick inserted into the center comes out clean.